 Abstract

 Bone marrow microenvironment (BMM) is the main sanctuary of leukemic stem cells (LSCs) and protects these cells against conventional therapies.
 However, it may open up an opportunity to target LSCs by breaking the close connection between LSCs and the BMM.
-The elimination of LSCs is of high importance, since they follow cancer stem cell (CSC) theory as a part of this population.
-Based on CSC theory a cell with stem cell-like features stands at the apex of the hierarchy and produces a heterogeneous population and governs the disease.
-Secretion of cytokines, chemokines, extracellular vesicles whether through autocrine or paracrine mechanisms by activation of downstream signaling pathways in LSCs, favor their persistence and make the BMM less hospitable for normal stem cells.
-While all details about the interactions of the BMM and LSCs remain to be elucidated, some clinical trials have been designed to limit these reciprocal interactions to cure Leukemia more effectively.
-In this review paper, we focus on the chronic myeloid leukemia and acute myeloid leukemia LSCs and their milieu in the bone marrow, how to segregate them from the normal compartment and finally the possible ways to eliminate these cells.
+The elimination of LSCs is of high importance, since they follow cancer stem cell theory as a part of this population.
+Based on cancer stem cell theory, a cell with stem cell-like features stands at the apex of the hierarchy and produces a heterogeneous population and governs the disease.
+Secretion of cytokines, chemokines, and extracellular vesicles, whether through autocrine or paracrine mechanisms by activation of downstream signaling pathways in LSCs, favors their persistence and makes the BMM less hospitable for normal stem cells.
+While all details about the interactions of the BMM and LSCs remain to be elucidated, some clinical trials have been designed to limit these reciprocal interactions to cure leukemia more effectively.
+In this review, we focus on chronic myeloid leukemia and acute myeloid leukemia LSCs and their milieu in the bone marrow, how to segregate them from the normal compartment, and finally the possible ways to eliminate these cells.

 Key words: Bone marrow microenvironment; Bone marrow niche; Leukemic stem cell; Chronic myeloid leukemia; Acute myeloid leukemia; Target therapy